zhonghaozhan/zhonghaozhan.github.io/aboutme.md

 * 2013 National Grants for the Undergraduate Student (Top 3% in University)
 * 2012 National Scholarship for the Undergraduate Student (Top 1% in University)

-**Notes**: All those are students' awards since I'm still a student.
-In addition to that, lots of enterprise scholarships and university's awards are not listed here.
+**Notes**: Lots of enterprise scholarships and university's awards are not listed here.